unknownbrackets/maxcso/README.md

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it is disabled by default.
 Add `--use-zopfli` for maximum compression.

-The cost arguments allow you to allow each block to be N% bigger by using lz4 or no compression.
+The cost arguments enable you to allow each block to be N% bigger by using lz4 or no compression.
 This makes the file read faster (less cpu power), but take more space.